cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

 ---
 title: Integrate CosmJS and Keplr Into the GUI
 order: 25
-description: Taking a checkers GUI and using the elements
+description: Take a checkers GUI and use the elements
 tag: deep-dive
 ---